mmikowski/hi_score/README.md

 ## Who needs TypeScript or Closure?
 These frameworks are incredibly complicated mechanisms to provide a level of type-safety to JS.
-But do you really need cede control of you JS project to these monsters to get most of the same benefit?
+But do you really need cede control of you JS project to these large DSLs to get most of the same benefit?
 The answer is **absolutely not**.
-In my experience, one can solve almost all JS type-casting issues in two simple steps: 1. name your variables for type, and 2. use `cast` methods to ensure type.
+One can solve most JS type-casting issues in two simple steps:

+1. Name your variables for type.
+2. Use `cast` methods to ensure type.

+Let's see how this can be accomplished.

 ### 1. Name your variable for type
 See this [reference cheat sheet][a].
 This is far easier and transportable